johnregan3/simple-custom-css/readme.txt

 * Inital Release

 == Upgrade Notice ==

+= 3.2 =
+Tested for compatibility with WP 4.1.
+Improved architecture to reduce the number of queries

 = 3.0.1 =
 Tested for compatibility with WP 3.9.1.
 Sidebar "Update CSS" button added.